 Water motor gong valves are used to provide an audible alarm in fire protection systems.
 They use the water flow to drive a turbine, producing a loud noise that alerts occupants about a fire event.

-The selection of valves in a fire fighting system depends on various factors such as the type of extinguishing agent used, building size, occupancy type, fire risk, and local building codes.
+The selection of different Types of Valves Used in Fire Fighting Systems depends on various factors such as the type of extinguishing agent used, building size, occupancy type, fire risk, and local building codes.
 It’s essential to consult with fire protection engineers and comply with local fire codes and regulations when designing and installing fire fighting systems.

 Regular maintenance and testing of these valves are critical to ensure their proper functioning during emergencies and to comply with relevant safety standards.